atk4/book/en/model/core.rst

     $this->person  = $this->add('Model_Person')->load($_GET['id']);

-If the specified ID passed here is not found in the database, then exceptionis generated and API handles that.
+If the specified ID passed here is not found in the database, then exception is generated and is handled by API.

-Generical models
+Generic models
 ----------------
-While a general rule says that all your business models needs to be defined as classes extending from Model or SQL_Model, you can , however, have a generic model defined like this::
+While a general rule says that all your business models needs to be defined as classes extending from Model or SQL_Model, you can, however, have a generic model defined like this::

     $m = $this->add('Model', ['table'=>'person']);